[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 A variety of themes are studied throughout F1 and F2 include; ‘The Geography of Crime’, ‘People and the Planet’, ‘Earthquakes and Volcanoes’, ‘Weather & Climate’ and ‘China Studies’.
 This is in preparation for continuation onto the National 5 course where learners will further develop their understanding of the roles people play in an ever changing world and the challenges facing the global village in the 21st Century, for example how to manage a growing population and ever decreasing planetary resources.

 Geography is a popular subject at National 5, Higher and Advanced Higher level that challenges learners to deepen their understanding of a spectrum of global themes, including Climate Change and Global Health.
 It is this multi-disciplinary approach that allows the study of geography to bridge the gap between the natural and social sciences and is a popular route into a variety of undergraduate courses.

-We relish the opportunity to extend learning beyond the classroom, using places and spaces on our doorstep to support geographical fieldwork, be it exploring the changing population of Dundee at the Howff or investigating crime through visits to Bell Street Police Station.
+We relish the opportunity to extend learning beyond the classroom, using places and spaces on our doorstep to support geographical fieldwork, be it exploring the changing population of Dundee at the Howff or investigating urban change along the waterfront.
 We also challenge our learners to take a different view and experience their learning in new and unfamiliar locations.